FrediKats/VkLibrary/README.md

 ```

 ## Invoking RequestAsync<TResponse>
-If you find an API method that VkLibrary does not support (this is unlikely, but may happen), use a generic <b>GetAsync</b> method.
-For example, method invocation with these parameters returns first 10 people, who are friends of a person whose id is equal to <b>1234567</b>.
+If you find an API method that VkLibrary does not support (this is unlikely, but may happen), use <b>GetAsync</b> method.
 ```csharp
 var friends = await vk.RequestAsync<ApiItemsResponse<UserFull>>(
   "friends.get", new Dictionary<string, string> {